TDEC Training Workshop

 • Application and demonstration of RUSLE software.

 Cancellation Policy: In the event you are unable to attend the workshop you registered for, attendee substitutions are allowed and encouraged.
 We will issue full refunds for cancellations made five (5) working days prior to the workshop Due to heavy demand for limited workshop seats, no refund will be issued thereafter and no-show registrants will not be refunded.
-Requested transfers may be made to another scheduled workshop for a $25 transfer fee charge.
-The transfer request must be submitted 48 hours prior to the course.
+Requested transfers may be made to another scheduled workshop for a $100 transfer fee charge.

 Course Completion Certificate: Registered participants who attend both days of the workshop will receive, at the end of the second day, a Course Completion Certificate that indicates 16 Professional Development Hours (PDH) have been earned.